Drangleic

 It was given to excellent warriors by King Vanclad as proof of meritorious deeds.
 It is said that the king liked simple, honest warriors who rely only on their own brute strength.

-Helmet of a kingdom soldier of Drangleig.
+Helmet of a kingdom soldier of Drangleic.

 Equipment forged by the blacksmith of the royal castle.
 It is well maintained and will probably stand up to even fierce battles.